 Adenomyosis is a condition where tissue that normally lines the uterus grows into the muscle wall of the uterus.

-Research shows that women with endometriosis have an increased risk of:
+Research suggests that women with endometriosis have an increased risk of:

-• cancerous tumours in organs such as the thyroid gland, ovary and breast
+• cancer tumours in organs such as the thyroid gland, ovary and breast

 • heart disease.